New Video: Reign of Error

 But it was just a prank, tapping a deep national well of pre-war anxiety, and produced for radio by Orson Welles and his Mercury Players.

-Times have changed so radically since then that, in the face of real disasters like the Three Mile Island “partial meltdown” in 1979, the explosion and fire at Chernobyl in 1986, or the 2011 earthquake and Tsunami-sparked disaster in Japan, people are deceptively calm.
+Times have changed so radically since then that, in the face of real disasters like the Three Mile Island “partial meltdown” in 1979, the explosion and fire at Chernobyl in 1986, the 2011 earthquake and Tsunami-sparked disaster in Japan or... the election of Donald Trump, many people are deceptively calm.

 Are we really so confident about our ability to cope and recover, or have we given in to an overarching pessimism about the future of the planet and fate of humanity?

 According to a survey by the Encyclopedia Britannica, in 1980 nearly half of all US junior high school students believed that World War III would begin by the year 2000.
-If you consider the last decade, it looks like the youth of that period – in their 40s today – were only off by one year.
+If you consider the last decade, it looks like the youth of that period – in their 40s today – were only off by a few years.

 Many futurologists, an academic specialty that emerged about 40 years ago, continue to warn that the environment is critically damaged.
 Yet this sounds positively cautious when compared to the diverse images of social calamity projected through films, books and the news media.
 There have always been such predictions, but in the last few decades they have proliferated almost as rapidly as nuclear weapons during a Cold War.
 Some dramatize a “big bang” theory –global devastation caused by some extinction level event.

 Fortunately, a few do chart a slightly hopeful future, one in which humanity either smartens up in time to save itself or manages to survive.

 Rather than a desire to be scared out of our wits, the attraction to such stories and predictions may reflect a widespread interest in confronting the likely future.
 The mass media may, in fact, be producing training guides for the coming Dark Age -- if we're lucky.